PrincessUjay/kodecamp_promotional_task8/README.md

 If the command returns a list of VPCs or an empty list, your configuration is correct.
 You can also list your profiles to verify by running:

     aws configure list-profiles
+* Get the current Amazon Machine Image you will use for this project.
+E.g: Run this if you are using ubuntu 22.04(specify the region):

+      aws ec2 describe-images --filters "Name=name,Values=ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-*" --region eu-west-1 --query "Images[*].{ID:ImageId,Name:Name}" --output table

+  N/b: this will give you a table then choose the latest ami based on the release date at the end of each row line.

 #### 3.2 Create Terraform Directory in the repository
     mkdir terraform
     cd terraform